-The InCopy workflow entails working with three main types of files (in bold) and three others that are used in special situations.
-Each type has its own filename extension to distin-guish it in the operating system, the InCopy Story bar, and InCopy and InDesign status messages.
+The InCopy CS5 workflow entails working with three main types of files (in bold) and three others that are used in special situations.
+Each type has its own filename extension to distinguish it in the operating system, the InCopy CS6 Story bar, and InCopy CS6 and InDesign CS6 status messages.

-INDD The InDesign layout, containing a mix of native, embedded, and linked page elements in frames.
-ICML The native format for InCopy documents.
-When the content of a text or graphics frame in InDesign is exported from the InDesign layout to InCopy format, the resulting ICML file is known as a "linked content file" because it's linked to the layout.
-ICMA An InCopy assignment file, containing layout previews from a subset of the InDesign (INDD) file and full editorial access to the linked content (ICML) in the text and image frames the designer associated with it.
+INDD The InDesign layout, containing

+a mix of native, embedded, and

+linked page elements in frames.

+ICML The native format for InCopy

+documents.
+When the content of a

+text or graphics frame in InDesign

+is exported from the InDesign

+layout to InCopy format, the

+resulting ICML file is known as a

+"linked content file" because it's

+linked to the layout.

+ICMA An InCopy assignment file,

+containing layout previews from

+a subset of the InDesign (INDD)

+containing layout previews from

+a subset of the InDesign (INDD)

+file and full editorial access to the

+linked content (ICML) in the text

+and image frames the designer

+associated with it.

 ICMT An InCopy template for a standalone ICML file.

 ICAP An InCopy package file used in remote workflows, containing an assignment (ICMA) file and all its associated ICML files.

 IDAP An InDesign package file used in remote workflows, containing an ICMA file and its associated ICML files.